Emmanuetoks/spotify-clone/README.md

-This project is a spotify-clone i built for practice purposes.
-It is not in anyway used for commercial purposes or attempts to impersonate the **Spotify** company.
+This project is a spotify-clone I built for practice.
+It is not in anyway used for commercial purposes or attempts to impersonate the original **Spotify** company.

 ## Getting Started
 - Download the starter code included in this repository.